Substance Abuse Testing & Background Screening Solutions

 Solutions through HBR

-Substance abuse testing and background screening consortium solutions through the Houston Business Roundtable (HBR) with the Houston Area Safety Council (HASC) help promote a safe, drug and alcohol abuse-free workplace to reduce workplace incidents.
+Substance abuse testing and background screening consortium solutions through the Houston Business Roundtable (HBR) with HASC™ help promote a safe, drug and alcohol abuse-free workplace to reduce workplace incidents.
 Our substance abuse testing consortium through the North American Substance Abuse Program (NASAP) and background screening solution through the North American Background Screening Consortium (NABSC) standardize site requirements among individual Owners/Operators and reduce repetitious drug testing/screening of Contractor employees and Members.
 Our goal is to expedite the access of Contractor employees and Members to Owner Facility job sites without the delay and cost of waiting for test results.
 Additionally, our consortiums preserve the dignity of working men and women through standardized procedures and can be easily audited to ensure compliance.

 North American Substance Abuse Program (NASAP)